Sergey Kamenev: Commander-in-Chief of the Red Army

 Kamenev led the fight against the forces of General Anton Denikin, then advancing on Moscow.
 Already when he was on the Eastern Front, he had drafted a plan to fight Denikin, which included actions to prevent his formation with Kolchak's armies.
 By the time Kamenev was appointed commander-in-chief, such a plan was already outdated, since Kolchak was defeated, and his connection with the White armies of southern Russia already seemed unlikely.
 Nevertheless, Kamenev showed great stubbornness in defending his plan, which provided for an offensive through the Don region, where the Reds were most fiercely resisted by the anti-Bolshevik-minded Cossacks.
 Kamenev's plan was opposed by Leon Trotsky, but supported by Vladimir Lenin, who had little understanding of strategic issues.
 As a result, the Reds failed the August offensive of the Southern Front, and the Whites reached the distant approaches to Moscow (reached Orel and Mtsensk, which threatened the main Soviet arsenal – Tula), putting the existence of Soviet Russia at risk.

 Plans had to be urgently changed and the situation was saved through coordinated actions of the fronts, as a result of which a turning point was reached.
 As commander in chief, Kamenev led the struggle on other fronts – against General Yudenich near Petrograd, against the Poles during the Soviet-Polish war (Kamenev developed the plans for an attack on Poland), against General Wrangel in the South (in the latter case, Kamenev personally participated in the planning of the Perekop-Chongarskoy operation).
 After the end of the large-scale civil war in November 1920, Kamenev led operations to eliminate banditry, peasant insurrections, to suppress the uprising in Karelia (went personally to the theater of military operations).
-He led the fight against Basmachis, while directly in Turkestan.
-In the course of this struggle, Enver Pasha, who tried to resist the Bolsheviks under the slogans of Pan-Islamism, was eliminated.
+He was sent to Bukhara to purge the Bukhara Party, military, and militia of Pan-Turkist and Pan-Islamist elements, and to direct operations against Enver Pasha himself.
+A squadron of four aircraft, two Nieuport fighters and two 1½-Strutters was sent to southern Bukhara to provide support against Basmachis.
+While stationed in Turkestan, he led operations against the Basmachi movement.
+During the campaign, Enver Pasha, who attempted to rally resistance under Pan-Islamic slogans was defeated and killed.